marutina98/linktree-clone-frontend/readme.md

 ## Description

 A LinkTree frontend (and Frontend) clone project created as a learning project.
-It uses Vue, Vue Router, Prisma and Typescript.
+It uses Vue, Vue Router, Pinia, Tailwind and Typescript.

 ## Table of Contents